MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1003-Home-Mortgage-Disclosure-Regulation-C/section-1003.2.md

 (a) *Act* means the Home Mortgage Disclosure Act (HMDA) (12 U.S.C.
 2801 *et seq.*), as amended.

-(b) *Application* - (1) *In general.* Application means an oral or written request for a covered loan that is made in accordance with procedures used by a financial institution for the type of credit requested.
+(b) *Application*—(1) *In general.* Application means an oral or written request for a covered loan that is made in accordance with procedures used by a financial institution for the type of credit requested.

 (2) *Preapproval programs.* A request for preapproval for a home purchase loan, other than a home purchase loan that will be an open-end line of credit, a reverse mortgage, or secured by a multifamily dwelling, is an application under this section if the request is reviewed under a program in which the financial institution, after a comprehensive analysis of the creditworthiness of the applicant, issues a written commitment to the applicant valid for a designated period of time to extend a home purchase loan up to a specified amount.
 The written commitment may not be subject to conditions other than: